scherian03033/AutoBackup/Notes.md

 ####Problem####
 Synology scripts were not running from the scheduler but ran fine from command line.
 ####Solution####
 There is almost no PATH loaded when scripts are run from the scheduler.
 This means you have to provide absolute paths for everything, including other scripts sourced from the running script and utilities.
 Synology also couldn't handle "date -v" so find was used for purging.
+### D3: Lower level tar dependencies
+####Problem####
+AutoBackup only checks to see that a lower level tar file exists, not that it is the one corresponding to the snar file being used.
+May also be a case where the snar file is the wrong one.

 #TO DO
 * Thorough system test
-* Fix case of snar present, dependent tar missing, still does incremental.
-Perhaps it's not a defect worth fixing since auto backup will check for tar file sizes to determine appropriate level.
-If tar files are missing, doesn't do the backup.
-Alternately, just exploit the auto logic to decide if there's a problem.
-Seems easy.
-Will do that.
+* Check to see if incremental backups against different snars result in different increments with the same underlying tar files, i.e. is snar the only data used for increment computation?

 ## DONE
 * Dynamically check OS and set up tar, chunk, paste using uname -a.